orangemn6/donate/README.md

 # How to donate

 If you find my work or my code useful, please consider donating.
-This will help fund my projects and all extras will be donated.
+This will help fund my projects and future ideas

 Some crypto addresses: